 Event Check In and Race Bib/Timing Tag Collection

-1. Early check in – Saturday 2nd September
+1. Early check in and race pack collection

-All participants who did not collect their race bib and timing tag on the Saturday can collect from the registration marquee located in Cathy Freeman Park on Sunday 3rd September from 6:00am.
+All participants who did not rececive their race bib and timing tag in the mail can collect from the registration marquee located in Cathy Freeman Park on Sunday 26th August from 6:00am.
 Check in on the day closes 30 minutes before the start of each event.
 Please ensure you allow plenty of time to confirm your entry and collect your race bib timing tag.
 Participants who do not collect their timing tag will not receive an official finish time.

 If you are driving to the event, it is recommended that you park in P1 which can be accessed via Hill Road.
 Alternatively, parking will also be available in P6 however this is a longer walk to the start line.

 The Start and Finish area is in Cathy Freeman Park which is around 100 metres walk from the Sydney Olympic Park Train Station.
 Please ensure you check the city rail train timetable for details.

 Free entry into 6 Greater Fun Runs, Sydney10, and Sydney Half, 50% discount for Walka, Western Sydney Marathon and all other RunNSW events!

 Once registered, simply use the ’discount code’ at the bottom of your signup email for FREE entry into all the RunNSW and TrackRUN Events.

 The start line will be the finish line located on Olympic Boulevard recognisable by the finish arch.
 A recovery area will be set up after the finish line for runners to recovery with water and electrolyte and remove their timing chips.
 After exiting the recovery zone runners can meet their friends and family in the festival area located in Cathy Freeman Park.
 There will be first aid and sports trainers at the finish line as well as a range of food and drink outlets.